-This guide, Installation Guide Sybase Adaptive Server Enterprise, provides:

-- An overview of the Sybase® Adaptive ServerTM Enterprise installation infrastructure - Instructions for installing and upgrading Adaptive Server, and installing Backup ServerTM, Monitor Server, XP ServerTM, jConnectTM for JDBCTM, Java utilities, and client products, including the Adaptive Server plug-in for Sybase CentralTM - Instructions for installing optional Adaptive Server functionality, such as auditing, and sample databases, and localization information

-This guide is written for Sybase System Administrators and other qualified personnel who are familiar with their system's environment, networks, disk resources, and media devices.

-This book contains the following chapters:

-- Chapter 1, "Overview" provides product definitions and an overview of the installation process and the Adaptive Server installation infrastructure. - Chapter 2, "Installation Requirements" provides descriptions and system-related information such as required RAM and disk space for all Adaptive Server server and client products for this release. - Chapter 3, "Sybase Software Asset Management (SySAM)" provides installation instructions for Sybase Software Manager (SySAM). - Chapter 4, "Installing Sybase Servers" describes pre-installation procedures, and how to install server components. - Chapter 5, "Post-Installation Tasks" describes how to set environment variables, install sample databases, and initialize features.
+This guide, Installation Guide Sybase Adaptive Server Enterprise on Digital UNIX provides: • An overview of the Sybase® Adaptive Server [TM] Enterprise installation infrastructure Instructions for installing and upgrading Adaptive Server, and installing Backup ServerTM, Monitor Server, XP ServerTM, jConnectTM for JDBCTM, Java utilities, and client products, including the Adaptive Server plug-in for Sybase CentralTM • Instructions for installing optional Adaptive Server functionality, such as auditing, and sample databases, and localization information Audience This guide is written for Sybase System Administrators and other qualified personnel who are familiar with their system's environment, networks, disk resources, and media devices.
+How to use this book This book contains the following chapters: • Chapter 1, "Overview" provides product definitions and an overview of the installation process and the Adaptive Server installation infrastructure. • Chapter 2, "Installation Requirements" provides descriptions and system-related information such as required RAM and disk space for all Adaptive Server server and client products for this release. • Chapter 3, "Sybase Software Asset Management (SySAM)" provides installation instructions for Sybase Software Manager (SySAM). • Chapter 4, "Installing Sybase Servers" describes pre-installation procedures, and how to install server components. • Chapter 5, "Post-Installation Tasks" describes how to set environment variables, install sample databases, and initialize features.